mattwayles/MilsMessage/README.md

 # MilsMessage
-Prototype of a translation module between MILS and DLMS formats
+<b>Prototype</b> of a translation module between MILS and DLMS formats